 Before the Slop, there was Camp.
 Before Camp, Kitsch.
 Perhaps I am missing a few in between, before or after; but my goal is not to make the genealogy of bad taste.
 Rather, it is to institutionalize it.
 After all, that is the purpose of a manifesto: to subversively institute the deviance of some other regime into an order of its own.

 What is now commonly known as "AI Slop" has pervaded every corner of vaguely cultural production.
 Restaurant menus, social media feeds, university website landing pages, museums… And the list goes on.
-It is an aesthetic of the mediocre, of the middle - at worst, it is generically recognizable and tasteless.
+It is an aesthetic of the mediocre, in the etymological sense: of the middle.
+At worst, it is generically recognizable and tasteless.
 At best - and this is almost exclusively as per the merit of the human who generated it - it is generically good, passing under the radar as it could be taken for a neatly above-average human creative production.
 But this is the rare exception - the vast, vast majority of AI slop is, true to its name, awful.
 But in a very specific way.

 It is the denial of shit.

-Those are exactly the words used by Kundera to describe "kitsch" in The Unbearable Lightness of Being.
-[1] Kitsch hinges on a lie, on a kind of moral perversity, as he writes that "as soon as kitsch is recognized for the lie it is, it moves into the context of non-kitsch, thus losing its authoritarian power and becoming as touching as any other human weakness".
-We all, collectively, know the wrong in "AI slop", both its aesthetic sin, and its political, environmental, social wrongdoing.
-But we turn a blind eye to it, using it anyway, and lightly policing others, when we get the chance.
+Those are exactly the words used by Kundera to describe "kitsch" in The Unbearable Lightness of Being.1 Kitsch hinges on a lie, on a kind of moral perversity, as he writes that "as soon as kitsch is recognized for the lie it is, it moves into the context of non-kitsch, thus losing its authoritarian power and becoming as touching as any other human weakness".
+We all, collectively, know the wrong in "AI slop", its aesthetic sin, and its political, environmental, social wrongdoing.
+But we turn a blind eye to it, using it anyway, and lightly policing others when we get the chance.
 All to maintain the moral façade, to pretend as if we are resisting some technocratic dystopian hegemony, and, if not, that we are the poor powerless victims of it.
-The real evil, might I say, is the cycle of technology, submitted to the despotic reign of speed, to quote Virilio's "dromocratic society".
-If it weren't the case, these technologies would have nothing close to the omnipresence they have today.
-The time it takes to learn an instrument, well, to compose a well-done illustration, to write and painstakingly edit an essay well - it wouldn't have been an issue, a "bottleneck", or a preoccupation of those building these tools.
+The real evil, might one say, is the cycle of technology, submitted to the despotic reign of speed, to quote Virilio's "dromocratic society".2 If it weren't the case, these technologies would have nothing close to the omnipresence they have today.
+The time it takes to learn an instrument well, to compose a well-done illustration, to write and painstakingly edit an essay well - it wouldn't have been an issue, a "bottleneck", or a preoccupation to solve through building these tools.

 Here, it is something similar, if not perfectly analogous.
 It is not as much a specific set of aesthetic norms, or even rules for what is tasteful and what is not.
 Neither is it an aesthetic phenomenon in and of itself; rather, it is united by a similar degree of artifice and genericness, of having been obtained through some kind of averaging and weighting process—the algorithmic "black box" which, in reality, is mere aestheticized statistical aggregation.